sevvalckc/Turkish-SAD/README.md

 This repository contains a Python script to perform sentiment analysis on Turkish text data using multiple pre-trained transformer models and list of Turkish Sentiment Analysis Datasets between 2012 to 2022.

+## Turkish Sentiment Analysis Datasets

+A thorough investigation was carried out on research papers related to 'sentiment analysis' and 'Turkish dataset' indexed on Scopus between 2012 and 2022*.
+23 unique datasets were collected from publicly available sources and through email requests.
+This repository provides links to the publicly available Turkish datasets, as well as contact information for those that are not publicly available.

+*Search within Article Title, Abstract, Keywords: 'sentiment analysis' AND 'Turkish dataset'; Date range: 2012-2022; articles indexed in the Scopus database.

 ## Requirements

 - pandas